elmtree-askmo/cloudcannon-app/content/learn/mathematics/how-do-you-identify-the-asymptote-of-an-exponential-function-from-its-graph.md

 url: /learn/mathematics/questions/how-do-you-identify-the-asymptote-of-an-exponential-function-from-its-graph
 score: -1.0
 related_article1:
-    id: 163782
+    id: 163788
     title: >-
-        What method can be used to write the equation of an exponential function when the y-intercept is not given?
+        How can exponential functions be used to model population growth in real-world scenarios?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-method-can-be-used-to-write-the-equation-of-an-exponential-function-when-the-yintercept-is-not-given
+    url: /learn/mathematics/questions/how-can-exponential-functions-be-used-to-model-population-growth-in-realworld-scenarios
 related_article2:
-    id: 163763
+    id: 163787
     title: >-
-        What is the general form of an exponential function and how does it differ from a linear function?
+        What are the key differences between the equations of linear and exponential functions?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-general-form-of-an-exponential-function-and-how-does-it-differ-from-a-linear-function
+    url: /learn/mathematics/questions/what-are-the-key-differences-between-the-equations-of-linear-and-exponential-functions
 related_article3:
-    id: 163787
+    id: 163788
     title: >-
-        What are the key differences between the equations of linear and exponential functions?
+        How can exponential functions be used to model population growth in real-world scenarios?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-are-the-key-differences-between-the-equations-of-linear-and-exponential-functions
+    url: /learn/mathematics/questions/how-can-exponential-functions-be-used-to-model-population-growth-in-realworld-scenarios
 related_article4:
-    id: 163763
+    id: 163788
     title: >-
-        What is the general form of an exponential function and how does it differ from a linear function?
+        How can exponential functions be used to model population growth in real-world scenarios?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-general-form-of-an-exponential-function-and-how-does-it-differ-from-a-linear-function
+    url: /learn/mathematics/questions/how-can-exponential-functions-be-used-to-model-population-growth-in-realworld-scenarios
 related_article5:
-    id: 163789
+    id: 163788
     title: >-
-        Describe a method for solving real-world problems using exponential models.
+        How can exponential functions be used to model population growth in real-world scenarios?
     subject: Mathematics
-    url: /learn/mathematics/questions/describe-a-method-for-solving-realworld-problems-using-exponential-models
+    url: /learn/mathematics/questions/how-can-exponential-functions-be-used-to-model-population-growth-in-realworld-scenarios
 ---

 &nbsp;